 Never close unused or old credit card accounts.
 Closing an older credit card account may actually lower your credit scores.
 Once a you close an old credit card account your credit history will appear shorter.

 The length of your credit history accounts for 15% of your credit score.
 It is better to keep the account open and not use it or just use it infrequently.
 A long credit history helps your credit scores.

 Get an unsecured or secured credit card if you have bad credit or a limited credit history.
 A new credit card reporting to the major credit bureaus can help build or rebuild credit history.
 Never max out new or old credit accounts.
 Make small monthly charges and pay them off on time or in full each month.
 Credit scores will increase as long as you keep the balance 10% or less of the available credit limit.

-Try an unsecured credit card to raise credit scores fast.
-A new credit card reporting can give you an immediate bump in your credit scores, especially if you have negative credit currently reporting.
 If you cannot qualify for an unsecured credit card, try a secured credit card.
 Ideally you should have 3-5 revolving accounts at a minimum in your credit files in order to have positive information reporting monthly.